luojiahai/luojiahai.github.io/content/posts/typescript-handbook/index.md

 ### The `never` type

 When narrowing, you can reduce the options of a union to a point where you have removed all possibilities and have nothing left.
-In those cases, TypeScript will use a never type to represent a state which shouldn’t exist.
+In those cases, TypeScript will use a never type to represent a state which shouldn't exist.

 ### Exhaustiveness checking